April 20th, 2020 | COVID-19 Helpful Information

 The greatest concern during the COVID-19 outbreak has been among nursing homes, where large numbers of seniors are concentrated in close quarters, and which are often neither designed nor staffed to provide virus-resistant integrity.

-No qualified senior living community should be confused with a traditional nursing home.
+No qualified senior living residence should be confused with a traditional nursing home.
 Private apartments are self-contained environments of their own.
 Under conditions of a room holiday, residents receive service at their door, and vibrant 1-on-1 activities (except for the favorite Hallway Bingo) and only by screened staff.
 Our protocols are proactive rather than reactive.
 In other words, we prepare for contingencies that have not happened yet, which meant we were able to respond immediately in the face of the current threat.

 “Of course, care [in the family home] would fall squarely on the family’s shoulders, as would the responsibility for buying groceries, cooking, administering medication, doing the laundry and ensuring the environment is free from potential contamination.”